JoooHannesk/tbrestclientlib/Sources/TBRESTClientLib/TBRESTClientLib.docc/Installation.md

 ![Add package to Xcode project using native dependency management](addToXcode)

-## Adding to SPM Project
+## Adding to SwiftPM Project
-When adding this library to your SPM project, make sure your `Package.swift` looks something like this:
+When adding this library to your SwiftPM project, make sure your `Package.swift` looks something like this:

 ```swift
 import PackageDescription